-Domestic isues, however, wer of far more imporance in Anerican ekections.
+Domestic isues, however, were of far more imporance than international issues in most Anerican ekections.
 Cleveland's failure to respmd tp the Depression were not popular with workers and farmers.
 Cleveland's refusal to to intervene in the economy to end the Depression aliennated many Democratic voters.
 As did his action agaunst chicago railroad strikers.
 His Party failed to endorse his policies.
 They nominated William Jennings Bryan in 1896.
 Bryan favired Federal intervention in the economy.
 It was at the 1896 Democratic nominating convention that he delivered his iconic cross of gold' speech.
 The Demorats would choose Bryan to be their standard bearer in the next three elections and he lost all three times.
 In fact after Clevelnd, the Republicans oukd dominate the white Hiuse ir three decades, except when T. Roosevelt split the Partyb enabling Wilson to win election.
 In effect the Panic of 1893 and resulting Depression turned the country into a Reoublican majority in the same way that the Wall street Crash of 1929 and ensuing Depression turnedA merica into a Democratic majority.

 The Clevelands moved to Princeton, New Jersey after leaving the White House.
 He was acquainted with future Democratic President Woodrow Wilson, but the two did not like each other.
 Wilson referred to him as "just another Republican".
 Cleveland died in 1908.
 While a major figure of his time, Cleveland was largely forgotten in the Republican dominance that followed him.
 Historians gradually began to reappraise earlt 20th century appraisals of Cleveland.
 Especially notable was his willingness to oppose popular issues, many of which would not have been in the country's long term best interests.